Bayesian Error-in-Variables Models for the Identification of Power Networks: Simulation results

 \subsection{Setup}

 To simulate the identification problem, we use the IEEE 123 bus network.
-Assuming that the loads on each phase are balanced, its three-phased part is transformed into a 56 nodes, single-phase feeder using the method and parameters from \cite{bolognani_network}.
-Although our identification method could be applied to a three-phase network, we will use this simplified version for convenience and clarity.
-Additionally, some nodes do not have connected loads.
-We use the Kron reduction method described in section \ref{subsec_preprocess} to remove them and compare the reduced matrices.
+First, in \cref{subsec_results_balanced}, assuming that the loads on each phase are balanced, the three-phased part of the network is transformed into a 56 nodes, single-phase feeder using the method and parameters from \cite{bolognani_network}.
+Second, in \cref{subsec_results_unbalanced} the three-phased part is simulated with its original unbalanced loads.
+Finally, in \cref{subsec_results_reduced}, the identification is performed with partial information, which means that some nodes are unobserved and the equivalent admittance between the observed nodes is identified.

 The load profiles for each node are generated with the GENETX generator \cite{loads_model}.
 It creates random realistic loads for households according to parameters like penetration of renewable energies (set to 35\%) or electric vehicles (40\%).
-The tool then generates a thousand one-minute-resolution demand profiles, for households situated in the Netherlands from weeks 12 to 16 of the year.
+The tool then generates a thousand one-minute-resolution demand profiles, for households situated in the Netherlands during week 12 of the year.
+Samples at different sampling frequencies are then extrapolated linearly from this data.
 To create the load profiles for each node (\cref{fig:loads}), the demand profiles of randomly selected households are summed until the nominal power is reached.

-Voltage and current values are generated by simulating the network using the PandaPower library \cite{pandapower} with a measurement frequency of 100Hz.
+Voltage and current values are generated by simulating the network using the PandaPower library \cite{pandapower} with a measurement frequency of 50Hz.
 We then add 0.01\% of Gaussian noise in polar coordinates, as described in \cref{subsec_noise_carac}.
 Note that the noise generated by a $\mu$PMU depends on its rating.
 Assuming that the $\mu$PMUs are adapted to their nodes, we choose a rating of four times the nominal power.

-Because we only have data on loads every minute and the measurements are taken at 100Hz, we extrapolate the missing load data using linear interpolation of consecutive samples.
-Using all samples collected during an entire month at 100Hz for network identification is not computationally practical.
-Therefore, as proposed in \cref{subsec_preprocess}, we use a moving average filter with a length of 17000 and under-sample the result by the same amount.
-This provides 15000 samples of both current and voltages for each node as complex phasors.
-A higher amount of data would probably provide a better estimate, but this is limited by computational complexity.
-It is also the main limit when the network size increases.
+In order to reduce the computational complexity, the samples collected over a minute are averaged as proposed in \cref{subsec_preprocess} and the identification method is performed with the averaged samples.